Bread Size for Sandwich Maker: Which Bread Fits? (2026)

 - Do not overfill - keep the filling within the bread edges so nothing spills and stops the seal.

-- Close gently - if the lid will not shut comfortably, the bread is too big; trim more rather than forcing it.
+- Close gently - if the lid will not shut, the bread is too big.
+Trim more rather than force it.

 Best Sandwich Makers for Standard Bread Slices

-The best sandwich makers for standard bread slices have a cooking area close to 12 cm square and a grill design that handles regular packaged bread with minimal trimming.
+The best makers for standard slices have a plate close to 12 cm square.
+Their grill design handles packaged bread with little trimming.
 The picks below are proven Indian models that fit normal slices well.
 Prices change, so check the current rate on Amazon before you buy.

 | Maker | Plate Type | Bread Fit | Check Price |